Sirens (Savatage album)

 Sirens is the debut studio album by American heavy metal band Savatage, released on April 11, 1983.
 The music on this album is heavier than in later Savatage albums, where the band developed their own style of progressive metal.
+It has also been cited as a key inspiration for the then-burgeoning thrash metal scene.

-According to frontman Jon Oliva, Sirens and the long EP The Dungeons Are Calling were recorded and mixed all in one day.
+According to frontman Jon Oliva, Sirens and the EP The Dungeons Are Calling were recorded and mixed all in one day.
 With most of the songs prepared no more than a week before the recording session, the band could only afford one day in the studio.
 The two albums together were to make Savatage's debut but since vinyl records limited the total running time, they were divided.
 In 2011, they were remastered and released together on the label Earmusic.

 The cover of the English versions published by both Music for Nations and Combat Records in 1985 used the cover of the children's book The Borribles Go for Broke.
 It was also used by Metal Blade Records for the first edition on CD and other subsequent versions.